infinitered/ignite/docs/advanced-guides/creating-project-plugins.md

 First read the [creating plugins guide](./creating-plugins.md).
 It covers the structure of plugins.

 Project-based plugins are plugins which stay within your repo.
-They're a great way to add some features to Ignite without going through the hassle or commitment of publishing to NPM.
+They're a great way to add some features to Ignite CLI without going through the hassle or commitment of publishing to NPM.

 Some examples of this might be: